gridsingularity/gsy-e/README.rst

     pip install -e .
     pip install -e gsy-framework
     pip install -e energyMarket
+    pip install eth-brownie # needed for blockchain

 To Properly setup the b4p package follow the instructions here: https://github.com/BC4P/energyMarket#setup (with the exeption that the repository is already cloned).

+Unfortunatley, fixing versions through `pip-compile` from `pip-tools` does make things worse, as e.g. eth-brownie has other fixed versions, as gsy-framework, resulting in an unresolvable situation.
+Install with pip only helps here, as it ignores those hard fixed versions.

 The Simulation